 Don’t try to fit a transactional trade into that box.
 They may be a necessary cost of doing business, but they will never care about your business like a strategic trade or supplier does.
 Still, hold no ill will toward a transactional trade, and don’t leave them off your bid list or seek some measure of revenge—just don’t expect too much from them.

-A Word to Trades and Suppliers About Their Home Builder Customers
+A Word to Trade Contractors and Suppliers About Their Home Builder Customers

 I would further propose that strategic trades and suppliers take a different view of their home builder customers.
 Have you ever received a letter from a builder stating they were going to reduce accounts receivable by 10%, in essence reducing your price for work already completed or materials already dropped at the jobsite?
 It sounds crazy (and grossly unfair), but there are builders that took that tack during the last downturn, and they will do it again when the market turns.